 While the pain from getting injected may be a deterrent, the potential pain that could come with a shingles infection can be worse.

-About a third of people will develop the shingles virus at some point in their life, so experts say it’s worth it to get the Shingrix vaccine.
+of people will develop the shingles virus at some point in their life, so experts say it’s worth it to get the Shingrix vaccine.

 “A lot of times, people get really concerned about having a vaccine because of the side effects, but with the Shingrix vaccination, it’s usually fairly minimal,” said Jain.
 “I would really urge them because this vaccine is so effective, that it’s in their best interest to get it.”